hemeryar/coi-with-popups/README.md

-# Cross-Origin isolation with popups explainer
+# Cross-Origin isolation with popups

 This repository is dedicated to finding solutions to the cross-origin isolation with popups problem.